Shashwat-Shukla/mdisk-ultra-bot/README.md

-# Doodstream Uploader Bot 🔥
+# MDisk Unlimited Link Convertor Bot 🔥

-Upload on Doodstream by Url, File and also by direct forward post from other channel...
+Convert others MDisk link to your Link and also by direct forward post from other channel...

 ## Features